 This course, through a digitally innovative teaching model that combines Google Earth with temple legend video creation, has not only effectively enhanced students' digital literacy and storytelling abilities but also deepened their understanding of Chiayi's regional history and religious folklore culture.
 The challenges and difficulties students faced during the learning process helped them grow through practical experiences, allowing them to acquire interdisciplinary skills such as AI application, video production, and Google Earth operation.
-The positive feedback from students indicates that this teaching design, which integrates cultural creation and digital tools, not only adds fun to learning but also enhances the practical capabilities for academic research and exploration.
-Ultimately, students have internalized both literary literacy and local sentiment, and they look forward to using digital tools for cultural research and creation in the future with great enthusiasm.
+The positive feedback from students indicates that this teaching design, which integrates cultural creation and digital tools, not only adds fun to learning but also enhances their practical capabilities for academic research and exploration.